Perfect for DIY'ers, our floating bamboo click-lock floors just "click" together - no glue, no nails.

 Whether you choose a tongue-and-groove profile or bamboo flooring with a locking/snap together flooring system, you'll need to be sure of a few things before beginning installation.
 First, let the product adjust to the humidity of the room it will be installed in for at least 72 hours prior to beginning work.
 On a dry winter day when your home's heating system is on, bamboo locking flooring can shrink if the relative humidity drops below 40% (as with any wood floor).
 Consider using a humidifier to expand the wood to its natural size before proceeding.

 Make sure the sub-floor you will be installing onto is clean, dry, structurally sound and level.
 When installing onto a concrete sub-floor, we strongly recommend using a moisture barrier.
 Full installation instructions and recommendations can be found on our website.
-With just a few simple precautions, even the most inexperienced homeowner can install our engineered click lock floors!
+With just a few simple precautions, even the most inexperienced homeowner can install our engineered click bamboo floors!

 Below is a quick write-up of the two types of locking bamboo floors that are currently sold on the market.
 Please note that solid all-the-way-through locking bamboo flooring is only meant to be installed in very stable indoor environments, as extreme fluctuations in humidity can lead to issues with dimensional stability and increased risk of shrinkage.
 We also carry multiple engineered snap lock bamboo flooring styles.